 The AC Slab component generates an ARCHICAD Slab element.
-The required input parameter is one or more closed curves.
-Because ARCHICAD can interpret only horizontal slabs, the input curve(s) must be in the XY or parallel plane.
+The required input parameter is one or more closed polygons defined by the planar surface of Curve type data.
+Because ARCHICAD can interpret only horizontal slabs, the input polygons must be in the XY or parallel plane.